To tackle poverty, more states will offer bigger child tax credits in 2024

 "We need a new stroller" to hold both of them, she says.

-The credit is small, only $330, and New York lawmakers are talking about expanding it again next year.
+The credit is small, only $330, and New York lawmakers are talking about expanding it again.
 But Kelechian hopes even that amount can help her family "thrive instead of just survive."
 After the stroller, she imagines using the annual credit to "make that one extra payment, [or] I can put that in savings," or maybe enroll her son in an extracurricular activity.

 State tax credits vary widely.
 Vermont offers the full amount to households making up to $125,000, with partial credit up to $175,000.
 And Minnesota sets a limit at households making less than $29,500 for single filers, or $35,000 for couples filing jointly.
 But its new credit is the country's largest: $1,750 for each child under 18.